pegros/PEG_CRMA/help/sfpegMassActionCmp.md

 Other properties enable to:
 * set a title content and size
-* provide contextual information about a specific record, e.g. leveraging dynamic bindings to provide the Object Name and record ID of a selected record elsewhere in the Dashboard or of the page record when embedding the Dashboard in a Lightning record page.
+* provide contextual information about a specific record, e.g. leveraging dynamic bindings to provide the `Object Name` and `Record ID` of a selected record elsewhere in the Dashboard or of the page record when embedding the Dashboard in a Lightning record page.
 * activate debug logs in the console